 A CHOICE OF LIFESTYLE

-Lifestyle is that sense of inner wholeness and harmony derived by living in such a way that the spiritual, environmental, and material aspects of one's life are in balance.
-Before we can discuss lifestyle, however, we must consider the idea of "sustainable development" as outlined in the 1987 report of the World Commission on Environment and Development, which calls for juxtaposing two mutually exclusive concepts in today's economic/political vernacular—that of "sustainability" and that of "development."
+Before we can fruitfully discuss lifestyle, however, we must consider the idea of "sustainable development" as outlined in the 1987 report of the World Commission on Environment and Development, which calls for juxtaposing two mutually exclusive concepts in today's economic/political vernacular—that of "sustainability" and that of "development."
 Sustainability is the language of balance and limits—of a nonviolent, reciprocal partnership with Nature.
-Development, on the other hand, is the language of expansion, of expecting ever more in limitless fashion.
+Development, on the other hand, is the language of economic expansion, of expecting ever more in limitless fashion.

 The current characteristic of any strategy to raise material prosperity, often thought of as the standard of living, is the assumption that ever-expanding development is necessarily and ethically good, that it presents more material goods and thereby makes life "better" than it presently is—at best, a value-laden process.
 If development is important only so we can continue to achieve ever-higher levels of material prosperity, then to sustain environmental degradation only to accommodate development is unethical, if not strictly self-centered and immoral.
 If, however, a whole and harmonious lifestyle is important, then engaging in a mode of development that is anything less than ecologically sustainable is an oxymoron.

-Whether a given lifestyle is even possible hinges on "cultural capacity," an analogue of "carrying capacity," which is the number of animals that can live in and use a particular landscape without impairing its ability to function in an ecologically specific way.
-If we want human society to survive the 21st century in any sort of dignified manner, we must have the humility to view our own population in terms of local, regional, national, and global carrying capacities, because the quality of life declines in direct proportion to which the habitat is overpopulated.
+Whether a given lifestyle is even possible depends on "cultural capacity," a term that is an analogue for "carrying capacity," which is the number of animals that can live in and use a particular landscape without impairing its ability to function in an ecologically-specific way.
+If we want human society to survive the 21st century in any sort of dignified manner, we must have the humility to view our own population in terms of local, regional, national, and global carrying capacities, because the quality of life declines in direct proportion to the degree to which the habitat is overpopulated.

 We can predetermine cultural capacity and adjust our population growth accordingly.
 If we choose not to balance our desires with the land's capabilities, the depletion of the land—not of our desires—will continue to determine the qualitative level of our cultural/social experience and our lifestyles.
 So far, we have chosen not to balance our desires with the capabilities of the land, because we have equated "desire, need, and demand" as synonyms with every itch of "want."
 We have therefore lost sight of ecological reality.

 If we desire to maintain a predetermined lifestyle, we must ask new questions, such as: (1) How much of any given resource is necessary for us to use if we are to live in the lifestyle of our choice?
-(2) How much of that resource is necessary to leave intact as a biological reinvestment in the health and continued productivity of the ecosystem for the sake of future generations? and (3) When the answer to question one is subtracted from the answer to question two, do sufficient resources remain to support our lifestyles of choice—or must we modify our proposed lifestyles to meet what the land is capable of sustaining?
+(2) How much of any given resource is it necessary to leave intact as a biological reinvestment in the health and continued productivity of the ecosystem? and (3) Do sufficient resources remain, after the biological reinvestment, to support our lifestyle of choice, or must we modify our lifestyle to meet what the land is capable of sustaining?

 Why the modification?
 Because "necessity" is a very different proposition from the collective "desire, want, need, demand" syndrome, so arguments about the proper cultural capacity revolve not only around what we think we want in a materialistic/spiritual sense but also around what the land can produce in an environmentally sustainable sense.
 Cultural capacity is a conservative concept given finite resources and well-defined values.
 Put differently, the more we want from the land, the fewer people it can support; the less we want from the land, the more people it can support.
 By first determining what we want in terms of lifestyle, we may be able to determine not only if the Earth is capable of supporting our desired lifestyle but also how we must behave with respect to the environment if we are to maintain our desire lifestyle.